philibern/outlook/outlook/classic-outlook-for-windows/configuration/control-pst-use.md

 ## Prevent the addition of new PST files

 To prevent users from connecting a PST file to Outlook, add the **DisablePST** registry entry, and then set the value to `1`.
-Use these steps:
+Use the following steps:

 1. Open Registry Editor.